 But whether this new paradigm is a challenge or an opportunity (or both), BPS is moving forward on initiatives to address climate change, racial justice, housing access, sustainable consumption, equitable development and more because of you, our partners and fellow participants in the collective process of change.

-Thanks to an unprecedented grass roots effort led by BIPOC communities, this past year we were able to transition the Portland Clean Energy Fund from ballot initiative to high-functioning program that will distribute its first $6-8 million in grants to frontline and low-income communities early next year.
+Thanks to an unprecedented grass roots effort led by Black, Indigenous, and People of Color (BIPOC) communities, this past year we were able to transition the Portland Clean Energy Fund from ballot initiative to high-functioning program that will distribute its first $6-8 million in grants to frontline and low-income communities early next year.
 As well, Portland’s youth were key contributors to the City’s Climate Emergency Declaration, which identified actions to accelerate our commitment to climate justice.
 Over the summer, a coalition of housing and smart growth advocates helped us bring the Residential Infill Project to City Council for adoption, dramatically expanding access to housing for more Portlanders in our residential neighborhoods.
 And deep engagement by the Smart City PDX team with low-income and BIPOC communities resulted in groundbreaking policies that address face recognition technology and expand access to computers and other technology to close the digital divide.

 This past year, City Council reimagined how to provide housing opportunities in our residential neighborhoods with a discrete but impactful package that allows faith-based organizations and other nonprofits to build affordable housing on their surplus land.
 As well, we launched an equitable waste hauler program to provide a pathway for employment and entrepreneurship to people of color.
 And we’re bringing a package of code changes to Council next month that would expand the definition of shelter and group living to allow more types of shelter in the city to meet the needs of houseless Portlanders.